 - The proceeds of the sale of used equipment must be credited to the fund from which the original purchase was paid (RCW 36.34.120).

 - Intergovernmental sales and transfers may be made by the county commissioners upon such terms and for such consideration as may be deemed adequate.
 Two separate statutes provide this authority: RCW 36.34.130 and RCW 36.34.010.
 Note that RCW 39.33.020 requires a public hearing if the value of the property to be transferred exceeds $50,000.
 RCW 39.33.020 also specifies the notice which must be given for the public hearing.

 - Counties are authorized to exchange county real property for private real property of equal value.
 A superior court proceeding is required.
 See RCW 36.34.330 for details of the required court decree.

-- As an alternative to the above procedures, counties are authorized to establish comprehensive procedures for the management of county property consistent with the public interest.
-See RCW 36.34.005 and the code sections referenced in the "Sample Alternative Procedures" section, below.
+- As an alternative to the above procedures, counties are authorized to establish comprehensive procedures for the management of county property consistent with the public interest (RCW 36.34.005).
+For examples, see the code sections referenced below.

 Examples of Alternative Procedures